Sam Webb (model): Career

-Sam Webb was born in Birmingham, after being scouted in 2006 in his hometown by top modelling agency Select Model Management.
-He began a lucrative modelling career for various brands including, Frankie Morello, Iceberg, Calvin Klein, Belstaff, Armani and many other top brands.
+Sam Webb was born in Birmingham.
+He began his modelling career after being scouted in 2006 by the modelling agency Select Model Management.
+His early work included campaigns for Frankie Morello, Iceberg, Calvin Klein, Belstaff and Armani.

-His first big break came walking in a plethora of Milan fashion shows.
+His first big break came walking in several Milan fashion shows.
 He was selected for the promotional campaign for Dolce & Gabbana photographed by Steven Klein alongside fellow models Adam Senn, David Gandy, and Noah Mills.
-Sam has continued to work at the highest level of the modelling industry shooting for Vogue Italia, Vogue Hommes, GQ, GQ style and on numerous occasions working alongside top photographers such as Bruce Weber, Giampaolo Sgura and Morelli brothers.
+Sam’s further work included shooting for Vogue Italia, Vogue Hommes, GQ, GQ Style and on numerous occasions working alongside photographers such as Bruce Weber, Giampaolo Sgura and Morelli brothers.

 He has starred in various TV commercials such as: Diesel Only the Brave Tattoo Fragrance, Schweppes and Garnier to name a few.

 Sam Webb became one of the faces of Dolce & Gabbana, appearing in the promotional campaigns of the brand.
-Thanks to such popularity, Sam Webb began working for other brands such as Roberto Cavalli, Giorgio Armani, Diesel, Ermanno Scervino, and 7 For All Mankind in an advertising campaign alongside Angela Lindvall.
+He then began working for other brands such as Roberto Cavalli, Giorgio Armani, Diesel, Ermanno Scervino, and 7 For All Mankind in an advertising campaign alongside Angela Lindvall.

-He stars on Models.com with the accolade of a “money” guy in the modelling industry.
-He continues to be at the forefront of the male modelling world.

 In 2021, he starred in Dolce & Gabbana alongside Sharon Stone and Adam Senn.